-- Source Only If the object is found in source database only and not in target database, then the comparison result is source only. - Target Only If the object is found in target database only and not in source database, then the comparison result is target only.
+- Identical If the object is found in both databases with the same SQL statement, then the comparison result is identical. - Different If the object is found in both databases but have different SQL statements, then the comparison result is different. - Source Only If the object is found in source database only and not in target database, then the comparison result is source only. - Target Only If the object is found in target database only and not in source database, then the comparison result is target only.

-Click on any of the database objects in the object comparison panel to display the DDL Statements of that object in the DDL Comparison panel.
+Click on any of the database objects in the object comparison panel to display the DDL Statements of that object in the